Ian-T-Dixon/Disease_Prediction/README.md

 ![svm_confusion_matrix](/Images/svm_confusion_matrix.png)

 Despite the above, the SVM model performed poorly when passed symptoms by the website end-user.
 One or two symptoms chosen at random usually resulted in a diagnosis of heart attack, producing a model prone to the same weaknesses as the Decision Tree Classifier.
-We postulate that the many varied symptoms demonstrated during heart attacks contribute to a large volume separating it from the symptom clusters more unique to other diseases.
+We postulate that the many varied symptoms demonstrated during heart attacks contribute to a large dimensional volume separating it from the symptom clusters more unique to other diseases.

 RandomForestClassifier is currently used to supply predictions to the website dashboard, being the least worrisome upon passing more realistically random symptoms.

 ## Database

-SQL was used to create a relational database with tables for the main dataset before and afer encoding, disease description and precautions, symptom information.
+SQL was used to create a relational database with tables for the main dataset before and afer encoding, disease description and precautions, and symptom information.

 * The first step in loading the dataset into the SQL database is to create tables in a format comparable to the data that will populate those tables.
 * The four tables initially created are: